lsst-sqre/run-tox/README.md

           tox-plugins: "tox-docker"
 ```

+### Install tox and plugins from a requirements.txt file.

-Alternately, you can include it in a requirements file referenced with `tox-requirements`:
+Alternately, you can specify tox and tox plugin dependencies from a `requirements.txt` file referenced with `tox-requirements`.
+When you use `tox-requirements`, the `tox-package` and `tox-plugins` options are ignored:

 ```yaml
 name: Python CI